harrylclc/eaai17-cpr-recover/README.md

 Release 1, 2017-01-10

-This is data used in this publication:
-> Recovering Concept Prerequisite Relations from University Course Dependencies.
+This is data used in "Recovering Concept Prerequisite Relations from University Course Dependencies" (Liang et al., 2017)
-> Chen Liang, Jianbo Ye, Zhaohui Wu, Bart Pursel, and C. Lee Giles.
-> In the 7th Symposium on Educational Advances in Artificial Intelligence, 2017.

-The files are:
+## Data Description

 - *cs_courses.csv*: These are CS-related course information collected from 11 U.S
 universities (Carnegie Mellon University, Stanford University, the Massachusetts Institute